storydrivendatasets-pre-2022-archive/white_house_salaries/README.md

 I ended up using `pdftotext -layout`, a hacky trick [I used back in the Dollars for Docs days](https://www.propublica.org/nerds/turning-pdfs-to-text-doc-dollars-guide).
 Surprisingly, it worked very well, and seems to have correctly parsed all but ~15 of ~3500 rows.

 In [stashed/handcleaned](stashed/handcleaned) are the hand-cleaned text files for the pdf files for years 2017 through 2019.
 This handcleaned version of the data is what the rest of the data-processing pipeline uses, e.g. [whsal/stash/pdftotext_to_csv.py](whsal/stash/pdftotext_to_csv.py).

-Though I do keep the straight-from-pdftotext versions for comparison and double-checking: [data/originals/pdftotext](data/originals/pdftotext)
+I kept a log of the manual handcleaned changes, in YAML format: [data/stashed/pdftotext_handclean_log.yaml](data/stashed/pdftotext_handclean_log.yaml)

+In conclusion: f–-k pdfs

 ## Other readings